Comment by alasdair_

 My point is that is seems very cheap to do this (I as a random staff engineer could do it myself) and catch some people.
 A nation state could easily catch a much higher percentage if they increased the number of logging nodes slowly and carefully and deliberately did things like use many isps and update the servers gradually etc.

-whimsicalism a day ago
+whimsicalism 10 months ago

 The happy equilibrium is that if you have enough adversary nation-state intelligence services doing this and not sharing information, they'll cancel each other out and provide free node hosting.

-qwery a day ago
+qwery 10 months ago

 You're misusing probability and ignoring critical information.